Jane M. DeLuca, Ph.D., R.N., C.P.N.P.Associate Professor

-Jane M. DeLuca is an assistant professor in the School of Nursing at Clemson University.
-She teaches genetics and research courses to nursing students.
-She has worked as a nurse practitioner in the field biochemical genetics caring for patients with inborn errors of metabolism for more than 15 years and at the Greenwood Genetic Center for the last 2 years.
-Dr. DeLuca’s collaborative research with the Greenwood Genetics Center faculty include studies of autism screening, quality of life for children and families with genetic disorders, and developing methods for urine screening for PKU patients.
+Jane M. DeLuca is an associated professor in the School of Nursing at Clemson University.
+She teaches genetics, research and Knowledge Development to nursing and Healthcare Genetics students.
+She has worked as a nurse practitioner in the field biochemical genetics caring for patients with inborn errors of metabolism for more than 20 years and at currently at the Greenwood Genetic Center DeLuca’s collaborative work with the Greenwood Genetics Center, Prisma Health, and Clemson faculty include research of newborn screening systems, developing at home monitoring methods for patients with phenylalanine hydroxylase deficiency and urea cycle disorders, and improving the care of children and families with rare disorders.

 For more information, see her Curriculum Vitae.

-Dr. DeLuca’s areas of research are transforming healthcare through understanding children and parents’ responses.
+DeLuca’s areas of research are transforming healthcare through understanding health care systems and children and parents’ responses to chronic health issues.

 Newborn screening, Inborn errors of metabolism, Quality of life, Biochemical genetics, Treatment